RajeshPat87/devops-assessment/DESIGN.md

 **Identity and secrets.** OIDC federation from the pipeline to the cloud (no long-lived credentials in CI), External Secrets in every cluster, and per-environment service accounts with least-privilege RBAC instead of cluster-admin kubeconfigs.

-**10 Essential Cloud Architecture Patterns Every Architect Should Know **
-Cloud architecture isn't about memorizing cloud services. 😅
+**10 Essential Cloud Architecture Patterns Every Architect Should Know** **Cloud architecture isn't about memorizing cloud services. 😅**

 It's about understanding patterns that consistently solve enterprise problems—regardless of whether you're building on AWS, Azure, or Google Cloud.
 Over the years, I've noticed that while cloud providers offer different services, the underlying architectural principles remain remarkably consistent.

-That's exactly what this cheat sheet captures.

 These are the 10 patterns I see repeatedly in successful enterprise platforms: